isc1/wandurr/README.md

 files in this repository are just examples that help illustrate some basic things like how to use clock_gettime(), how to pass a struct for writing and so on.

-This game is really just a fun coding exercise for me, and I hope I write it in such a way that new(ish) c/c++ coders might be able to have fun playing around with a little game programming, with less complexity than they would with a real graphical framework. :)
+This game is really just a fun coding exercise for me, but I hope I write it in such a way that new(ish) c/c++ coders might be able to have fun playing around with a little game programming, with less complexity than they would with a real graphical framework. :)